eclipse-sumo/sumo/CONTRIBUTING.md

 * https://github.com/eclipse/sumo

-We are happily accepting pull requests against the master of this repository, for details see below and http://sumo.dlr.de/wiki/FAQ#How_do_code_contributions_work.3F.
+We are happily reviewing pull requests against the master of this repository.
+For details see below and http://sumo.dlr.de/wiki/FAQ#How_do_code_contributions_work.3F.

 ## Eclipse Contributor Agreement